Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

   - Now the dashboard is updated to connect to your database.
 You can click **'Refresh'** button on the top to get the latest visualization.

+<a name="customization"></a>
 ## **Customization**
-You can reuse the source code in the [Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/tree/master/Manual%20Deployment%20Guide) to customize and rebuild the solution for your data and business needs.
+You can reuse the source code in the [Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide) to customize and rebuild the solution for your data and business needs.

+See the [Offer Logic Documentation](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide/OfferLogic.md) to see more information of how the offers are generated in this solution and the [Retraining Documentation](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide/RetrainingModel.md) to show how to retrain your model.

+<a name="scaling"></a>
 ## **Scaling**
 Many of the services used in this solution were selected because they scale up/out, are available in many regions, and have multiple ways they can be further tuned.
 The following changes and details are not needed to run this solution, but provide a starting point for learning how to scale the solution to handle larger volumes or more global distribution.